ST10203070/ST10203070_PROG7312_POE/README.md

 	The Min-Heap is used to prioritise service requests based on submission dates, ensuring that the oldest requests are addressed first.

 Contribution:
-	The Min-Heap allows for efficient extraction of the service request with the earliest submission date in O(log n) time, ensuring that the system prioritises older requests.
+	The Min-Heap allows for efficient extraction of the service request with the earliest submission date in time, ensuring that the system prioritises older requests.

 Example:
 	A service request submitted in January is processed before one submitted in March, as the Min-Heap ensures that the oldest request remains at the root of the heap for quick extraction.